hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

-a) **Pulp Type** — Chemical or mechanical pulp, long or short fibered, never dried or dried and reslurred, etc.
+a) **Pulp Type** — Chemical or mechanical pulp, long or short fibered, never dried or dried and reslurried, etc.
 This is required to choose the proper coefficients which define the pulp friction curve.